KeKeJin/Barnes-Hut-Galaxy-Simulator/README.md

 7. Parallelize and optimize the code

 ## Credits
-Thanks to Professor Vatche Sahakian for inspiring this project, providing feedbacks, and helping to trouble shoot.\n Thanks to my friend Jonathan Hayase for julia syntax support and providing feedbacks and idea.\n And thanks to my only and truly almighty God for the amazing universe.
+Thanks to Professor Vatche Sahakian for inspiring this project, providing feedbacks, and helping to trouble shoot.

+Thanks to my friend Jonathan Hayase for julia syntax support and providing feedbacks and idea.

+And thanks to my only and truly almighty God for the amazing universe.